Impact Force: "Innovators of Energy Efficiency in Ukraine" Program 2024

 In December 2023, Impact Force, supported by the project "Promotion of Energy Efficiency and Implementation of the EU Energy Efficiency Directive in Ukraine"—carried out by GIZ on behalf of the Government of Germany and co-financed by the Government of Switzerland—in collaboration with the Ministry of Digital Transformation of Ukraine, the Office of Entrepreneurship and Export Development, the national Diia.Business project, and the State Agency for Energy Efficiency, launched a comprehensive accelerator program called "Innovators of Energy Efficiency in Ukraine".

-"ReStart Consciousness" Program 2024
+"ReStart Mindset" Program 2024

-On 15 February 2024, the educational and wellness program "ReStart Consciousness" was launched, aimed at developing and restoring the mental health of female veterans and their family members.
+On 15 February 2024, the educational and wellness program "ReStart Mindset" was launched, aimed at developing and restoring the mental health of female veterans and their family members.
 The program consists of two main modules: the first focuses on mental health—including medical examinations, non-pharmacological techniques to improve sleep and emotional well-being, and mentoring support—while the second module is oriented toward career development, offering HR expert support, training in new professional skills, and the creation of a community for support and networking.
 The program was implemented by Impact Force in partnership with UN Women.